Harley-Davidson 338R spotted for the first time

 - The Harley-Davidson 338R is supposed to be the most affordable bike from the company.

-Continuously tumbling worldwide sales forced the legendary bike maker from America to turn head towards a new different direction.
-Harley-Davidson announced the plans of embarking on a new journey with a wider range of portfolio that consists electric bikes, roadsters and even entry-level lower capacity bike, unlike anything heard from the company till date.
+Continuously tumbling worldwide sales forced the legendary bike maker from America to its turn head towards a new direction in 2018.
+Harley-Davidson announced the plans of embarking on a new journey with a wider range of portfolio that consists of electric bikes, roadsters and even an entry-level lower capacity offering, unlike anything heard from the company till date.

-Harley-Davidson 338R, the entry-level lower capacity bike was under development from quite sometime and was rumored to be based on the Benelli's 302S.
-It has now been spotted for the very first time and the spy image (above) suggest that it is in fact nothing but a 302S wearing a different body kit.
+Harley-Davidson 338R, the entry-level bike was under development since quite sometime and was rumored to be based on the Benelli's 302S.
+The bike has now been spotted for the very first time and the spy image (above) suggests that it is in fact nothing but a 302S wearing a different body kit.

 (Also Read: 'Back on the right track': Harley's activist investor backs new business plan)

-The reason why there is a big question mark after the 338R's existence is because of the Harley-Davidson new 'Rewire' strategy which basically cancels out most of the plans which fall outside the company's traditional strengths.
+The reason why there is a big question mark after the 338R's existence is because of Harley-Davidson's new 'Rewire' strategy which basically cancels out most of the plans falling outside the company's traditional strengths.
 The new strategy was introduced by Harley-Davidson's new President and CEO, Jochen Zeitz.
 Most recently, the Bronx streetfighter was also axed as apart of the latest reroute.

-Going by the same rule, the Harley-Davidson 338R might not see the daylight ever, since the company will now focus now original core products that define a brand like Harley-Davidson.
+Going by the same rule, the Harley-Davidson 338R might not see the daylight ever, since the company will now focus on original core products that define a brand like Harley-Davidson.